Internet-Draft HTTP Identity Digest December 2024

 The Integrity fields defined in [DIGEST-FIELDS] are suitable for a range of use cases.
 However, because the fields are subject to HTTP content coding considerations, it is difficult to support use cases that could benefit from the exchange of integrity digests of the unencoded representation.

 As a simple example, an application using HTTP might be presented with request or response representation data that has been transparently decoded.
-Attempting to verify the integrity of the data against the Repr-Digest would first require re-encoding that data using the same coding indicated by the Content-Encoding header field (Section 8.4 of [HTTP]).
+Attempting to verify the integrity of the data against the Repr-Digest would first require re-encoding that data using the same coding indicated by the Content-Encoding header field (Section 8.4 of [HTTP]), which is not always possible (see Section 6.5 of [DIGEST-FIELDS]).

-Receiver-side re-encoding for the purpose of Repr-Digest validation is technically possible but it might not be practical for certain kinds of environments.
+Even when receiver-side re-encoding for the purpose of Repr-Digest validation is technically possible, it might not be practical for certain kinds of environments.
 For instance, browsers tend to provide built-in support for transparent decoding but little support for encoding; while this could be done via the use of additional libraries it would create work in JavaScript that could contend with other activities.
 Even on the server side, the re-encoding of received data might not be acceptable; some coding algorithms are optimized towards efficient decoding at the cost of complex encoding.
 This is all made more complex if the the Content-Encoding field value indicates a series of encodings.

 A more complex example involves HTTP Range Requests (Section 14 of [HTTP]), where a client fetches multiple partial representations from different origins and "stitches" them back into a whole.
 Unfortunately, if the origins apply different content coding, the Repr-Digest field will vary by the server's selected encoding (i.e. the Content-Encoding header field, Section 8.4 of [HTTP]).
 This provides a challenge for a client - in order to verify the integrity of the pieced-together whole it would need to remove the encoding of each part, combine them, and then encode the result in order to compare against one or more Repr-Digests.